MetaEvo/DesignX/README.md

   year={2025}
 }
 ```
-A sister projest we also recommend you to read and refer to is [ConfigX](https://github.com/MetaEvo/ConfigX), which is the basis of DesignX and the origin of the modular evolutionary operator space.
+A sister project we also recommend you to read and refer to is [ConfigX](https://github.com/MetaEvo/ConfigX), which is the basis of DesignX and the origin of the modular evolutionary operator space.

 ## Requirements